-Although it is highly unrealistic, let us assume that the conjugated segment of the molecule is linear and treated with the particle in a one-dimensional box model as shown in Figure 2.
-In this case, the length of the box can be approximated as $L = 1.40 \times n_C$ (in Å), where $n_C$ is the number of carbon atoms in the conjugated segment.
+Although it is highly unrealistic, let us assume that the conjugated segment of the molecule is linear and treated with the particle in a one-dimensional box model as shown in figure 2.
+In this case, the length of the box can be approximated as L=1.40×nC (in Å), where nC is the number of carbon atoms in the conjugated segment.

-Use this information to answer questions 5.2-5.6.
+Use this information to answer the questions 5.2-5.6.

 Figure 2.
-Schematic representation of the conjugated line segment made up of the carbon atoms of $\beta$ -carotene in a one-dimensional box of length L.
+Schematic representation of the conjugated line segment made up carbon atoms of $\beta$ -carotene in a one-dimensional box of length L.

-5.2 Calculate the energies (in J) of the lowest two energy levels.
-13.0pt 5.3 Draw the wavefunctions of the lowest two energy levels, properly labelling the x-axis.
-15.0pt 5.4 Sketch the energy level diagram up to n = 4 showing the relative spacings.
-8.0pt 5.5 Calculate the total $\pi$ -energy (in J) of the molecule?
+5.2 Calculate the energies (in J) of the lowest two energy levels 13.0pt 5.3 Draw the wavefunctions of the lowest two energy levels with proper labelling of the x-axis.
+15.0pt 5.4 Sketch the energy level diagram up to n = 4 showing the relative spacing.
+8.0pt 5.5 What is the total $\pi$ -energy (in J) of the molecule?
 12.0pt 5.6 Calculate the wavelength (in nm) at which the transition between the highest occupied and lowest unoccupied energy levels occurs.
 10.0pt